nanoframework/nanoFramework.Device.Bluetooth/README.md

 };

 ```
-If the **StaticValue** is set the the read event will not be called and doesn't need to be defined.
+If the **StaticValue** is set the read event will not be called and doesn't need to be defined.

 ### Adding a Write or WriteWithoutResponse Characteristic